DHTMLX/docs-todolist/docs/api/rest_api/routes/post_routes/post_tasks.md

 ---
-sidebar_label: Post /tasks
+sidebar_label: POST /tasks
-title: Post /tasks
+title: POST /tasks
-description: You can learn about the Post /tasks route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the POST /tasks route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Post /tasks
+# POST /tasks

 ### Description